replicatedhq/kurl.sh/src/markdown-pages/add-ons/velero.md

 The [local-volume-provider](https://github.com/replicatedhq/local-volume-provider) plugin can be used to store snapshots directly on the host machine (hostpath) or to a Network File Share (NFS) location.

-> **Note**: The Local-Volume-Provider snapshot destinations are supported on Velero versions earlier than 1.17 only.
-Velero 1.17 and later uses Kopia and requires an S3-compatible object store.
+> **Note**: The Local Volume Provider plugin is supported on Velero versions earlier than 1.17 only; Velero 1.17 and later uses Kopia and requires an S3-compatible object store.
+On Velero 1.17 and later, the Host Path and NFS destinations are instead backed by a KOTS-deployed MinIO instance (`kotsadm-fs-minio`) that stores data on the host path or NFS share, and the `velero backup-location create` commands below do not apply.

 Hostpath backups are only recommended for SINGLE NODE clusters that will never be extended with more nodes.
 To create a hostpath backup location: